Ahmad-Mtr/Linux-CheatSheet/basic-commands/ln.md

-# Symbolic Links & Hard Links Cheatsheet
+# Symbolic Links & Hard Links

 In Linux, the `ln` command is used to create links between files.
 Links can be symbolic (soft) links or hard links, each with unique properties and use cases.